September 28 2023

 What does this mean for your business?

 For Google, the verdict could mean changes in business practices, paying damages to users and other companies, and an organizational restructuring.
 It will drastically slow down growth in the internet market.
 For the average consumer, it may not feel like much at first.
 It may be a few more clicks on any setup screen to solve the default problem.
-There will be new logos and revised platforms, but the concerns for privacy may bring about additional rulings that limit the data marketers can receive.
+There could be new logos and changes to platforms, but the concerns for privacy may bring about additional rulings that limit the data marketers can receive.
 Regardless of this ruling, privacy laws will continue advancing in other arenas.

 Should Google win, there’s concern that this proves the antitrust laws in place are far too dated to be of use in today’s market.
 The fact that search is free puts a wrench in much of the century-old Sherman Antitrust Act.
 For Silicon Valley, the law fails to capture potential ways that consumers can be affected by data collection, result quality, and choice.
 Again, while data collection is getting covered under evolving privacy laws, the other two concerns would need new legislation.